-ALL donations matched 2:1 on the next $10,000!
-Every $1 you donate to save forest habitat in Nepal will be matched with $2 from Mystic Dreamer: Art for the Earth and an anonymous supporter.
+ALL donations doubled!
+Every $1 you donate today to save habitat in Nepal will be matched with $1 from an anonymous supporter.

 Boasting dramatically diverse ecosystems, the eastern Himalayas encompass rich grasslands, subtropical rainforests, temperate broadleaf forests and rhododendron groves that ascend to alpine meadows.
 Due to its many microclimates and altitudinal gradients, a great variety of rare species such as the Red Panda and Chinese Pangolin call this area home.

 While many parts of the eastern Himalayas have been degraded by ongoing deforestation for agriculture, parts of eastern Nepal remain surprisingly intact.
 This part of the Himalayas is cloaked in forest and has exceptionally high biodiversity.
 With swift action and your help, this vital remaining habitat can be safeguarded for the wide variety of wildlife that inhabit the region.

 Since 2007, Red Panda Network has played a pivotal role in protecting forests in eastern Nepal by saving Red Panda habitat while simultaneously creating alternative income opportunities for rural communities.
 To advance this urgent conservation work, Rainforest Trust is joining forces with Red Panda Network to help designate and patrol a new 430,050-acre protected area for Red Pandas and a variety of other rare Himalayan species.